-FMO intends to use part of the bonds' proceeds to finance inclusive business activities, which FMO defines as expanding the access to goods or services which improve the living conditions of people at the base-ofthe-pyramid ('BOP).
-Sustainalytics highlights the strong alignment of FMO's BOP definition covering the underbanked, unconnected or poorly connected, smallholder farmers and rural populations, youth and women living with less than USD 8 per day in purchasing power parity ('PPP') with both IFC's PPP threshold and ICMA's Social Bond Principles target populations.
-Studies by the World Bank and the IFC indicate that more than four billion low-income individuals are expected to increase their PPP to an estimated USD 5 trillion market mainly due to the socio-economic benefits created by inclusive-market based approaches.
+FMO intends to use part of the bonds' proceeds to finance inclusive business activities, which FMO defines as expanding the access to goods or services which improve the living conditions of people at the base-of-the-pyramid ('BOP).
+Sustainalytics highlights the strong alignment of FMO's BOP definition covering the underbanked, unconnected or poorly connected, smallholder farmers and rural populations, youth and women living with less than USD 8 per day in purchasing power parity ('PPP') with both IFC's PPP threshold9 and ICMA's Social Bond Principles target populations.
+Studies by the World Bank and the IFC indicate that more than four billion low-income individuals are expected to increase their PPP to an estimated USD 5 trillion market11 mainly due to the socio-economic benefits created by inclusive-market based approaches.
 As such, inclusive oriented business models are considered catalysts for the inclusion of BOP into the formal global economy via the transformation of low-income individuals into participants of local, regional and global markets as customers and suppliers.
+PMO defines are expected to increase their PPP to an estimated USD 5 trillion market based approaches.
+As such, inclusive oriented business models are considered catalysts for the inclusion of BOP into the formal global markets as customers and suppliers.